 ||Availability||Available to all students

-Perhaps most importantly, the theory of dynamical systems has matured, through its centuries-long history, from an appendage of celestial mechanics to a field in its own right.
-In the process, it has found innumerable applications, not least in the life sciences; the resulting branch of mathematics is often broadly referred to as mathematical biology, and will be the focus in this course.
-The examples covered may include, but will not be restricted to, Michaelis-Menten-type enzyme kinetics, growth and control of brain tumours, travelling fronts in the Belousov-Zhabotinskii reaction, the dynamics of infectious diseases, waves of pursuit and evasion in predator-prey systems, oscillations in population-based models, and the FitzHugh-Nagumo model for neural impulses.
+The theory of dynamical systems has since matured, through its centuries-long history, and has found innumerable applications, not least in the life sciences; the resulting branch of mathematics is often broadly referred to as mathematical biology, and will be the focus of this course.
+The applications covered may include Michaelis-Menten-type enzyme kine+cs, growth and control of brain tumours, travelling fronts in the Belousov-Zhabotinsky reaction, the dynamics of infectious diseases, waves of pursuit and evasion in predator-prey systems, oscillations in population-based models, and the FitzHugh-Nagumo model for neuronal impulses.

 Information for Visiting Students

 |Pre-requisites||Prior knowledge of ordinary differential equations is essential.
 Visiting students are advised to check that they have studied the material covered in the syllabus of each prerequisite course before enrolling.

 Course Delivery Information

 |Academic year 2020/21, Available to all students (SV1)